 If you or someone you love has become consumed with meth use or addiction, understand that quitting involves much more than simply deciding to get clean.
-For most people, the only way to completely and safely conquer this disease is for individuals to acknowledge their problem and seek professional treatment.
+For most people, the only way to completely and safely conquer this disease is for individuals to acknowledge their problems and seek professional treatment.
 Learning how to quit meth requires a commitment to staying clean.
 The best treatment programs can help individuals re-learn important life skills to effectively fight the urge to abuse drugs in the future.

 Meth Abuse in The United States